Are you looking for things to do in Playa del Carmen, Mexico? Well, this post has you covered.

 Tip: There’s been an increase in the amount of sargassum (seaweed) on the beaches in Playa in the last couple of years.
 That said, you should be able to miss most of that if you visit a resort with a groomed beach.
 If not, then check beach conditions via a Playa webcam (Akumal webcam) or this useful sargassum forecaster.

-As well as frolicking in the sea, you can rent everything from 2 man catamarans to stand up paddleboards, kayaks and bodyboards.
+As well as frolicking in the sea, you can rent everything from two person catamarans to stand up paddleboards, kayaks and bodyboards.
 You can also rent a lounge chair at most beach clubs that also include access to their swimming pool and facilities.

 Though all beaches are public in Mexico, some of the best beaches in Playa del Carmen are: